brian-cooney/CV/README.md

 ## Hobbies and Interests

+- **Reading** : I love reading science fiction and good non-fiction books about business and technology.
 - **Climbing** : Bouldering and some traditional climbing
 - **Woodworking**
 - **Cycling**
 - **Walking / Camping**
-- **Reading** : I love reading science fiction and good non-fiction books about business and technology.

 I really enjoy spending time outdoors.
 I'm a qualified advanced PADI scuba diver.
 I have also completed 3 levels of my AFF skydiving course and have spent time paragliding.

+## Contact

+hello@nikhilvijayan.com